harness-community/field-workshops/se-workshop-idp/README.md

 ## Introduction

 This workshop is designed to provide hands-on experience with Harness Internal Developer Portal.
-Participants will TBD.
+Participants will learn how to create service components, how dependency relationships are defined, create custom scorecards and refine their weights and metrics, create self-service workflows, and associate pipelines with service components.
+As a bonus, participants will also explore the new Cloud Developer Environments feature, which provide secure remote development environments that reduce toil and make developers happy.

 ## Labs